iikareem/liteQ/README.md

 | TypeScript built-in | ✅ | ✅ | ❌ |
 | Multi-machine workers | ❌ | ✅ | ✅ |

 **LiteQ is the right choice when** you want BullMQ-level reliability without operating Redis.
-If you need workers running across multiple machines, use BullMQ.
+If you need workers across multiple machines, use BullMQ.

 ---